Cocoa Beach residents heed Hurricane Dorian's warnings

 COCOA BEACH, Fla. - Several outer rain bands tied to slow-moving Hurricane Dorian pushed through Florida's Space Coast, the 72-mile coastline known for its beaches and space-age attractions.

-Weather conditions in the Space Coast are deteriorating on Monday night, and residents from the popular coastal community are rushing to leave although.
+Weather conditions in the Space Coast were deteriorating Monday night, and residents from the popular coastal community were rushing to leave.

 Cocoa Beach resident Josh Waser said he feared he and his family were already up against the clock.
 He considers himself a veteran of hurricanes.